U.S. Army Ranks and InsigniasUpdated: February 9, 2023

 Sergeant Major (SGM/E-9)

 The role of Sergeant Major is largely administrative.
+Army.
 They may act as the chief administrative assistant at Army headquarters or be an important staff member at the battalion level or higher.

 Command Sergeant Major/CSM (E-9)

 The Command Sergeant Major serves as the enlisted advisor to the commanding officer of a battalion-level unit or higher.
-They lead and mentor the soldiers in their command and carry out policies and make recommendations regarding their company’s support and well-being.
+They lead and mentor the soldiers in their command and carry out policies and make recommendations regarding their organization’s support and well-being.

 Sergeant Major of the Army (SMA/E-9)